Carolyn Gentle-Genitty: Career

 After serving as the executive director of YMCA Belize, teaching at the University of Belize, and working with nonprofits, Gentle-Genitty moved to Indianapolis to pursue a Ph.D. in Social Work.
 After completing her degree, she was hired by Indiana University–Purdue University Indianapolis (IUPUI) as a faculty member and led the School of Social Work's undergraduate degree programs.

 During her time at IUPUI she held many leadership positions at the campus and for the Indiana University system.
 In her work, she developed online education programs and improved transfer policies.
 In July 2017, she was appointed as assistant vice president for university academic policy in the Office of the Executive Vice President for University Academic Affairs.
 She also served the director of the University Transfer Office.
 In this role, Gentle-Genitty was responsible for over 25 initiatives, including the assessment of feeder schools, credit decision making, and providing policy guidance documents for standard operating processes.

 In June 2022, she stepped down from her role as the director of the University Transfer Office, but continued to serve as the Assistant Vice President for University Academic Policy and Liaison to the Indiana Commission for Higher Education.
 The following year, she was accepted into the 2023 cohort of American Council on Education Fellows program.
-In April of 2023, she was promoted to full professor at Indiana University.
+In April 2023, she was promoted to full professor at Indiana University.

-She currently serves as the Chief Education Officer, Lead Consultant, and Founder at Pivot Attendance Solutions.
+She ended term as the Chief Education Officer, Lead Consultant, and Founder at Pivot Attendance Solutions.
+She is the CEO and Founder of Attendance USA at attendanceusa.org.

 In April 2024, Butler University announced Gentle-Genitty as the inaugural dean of their new two year Founder's College.
 She joined the college on June 3, 2024.
 In her first year, she was tasked to develop the school's infrastructure while hiring faculty and staff.